NidaulZafar/curriculum/student-manual.md

   at HTTPParser.parserOnHeadersComplete (_http_common.js:126:17)
 ```

 This should tell you where in the code it broke.
 We will go into more detail about this in the curriculum, but the rule here is to look for a filename / directory that you recognise.
 In this case the first line `at Server.<anonymous> (C:\Users\Rob\hyf\Node.js\week1\homework\exercises\3-web-server\server.js:26:9)` is a file on my computer that I recognize.
-The numbers at the end `26:9` tells you at what line (26) and character in that line (9) your code broke.
+The numbers at the end `26:9` tell you at what line (26) and character in that line (9) your code broke.
 So now you know where to start looking for a problem!

 ## 2.2 Finding solutions online <a name="solution"></a>
 If you can't figure out the error yourself then it is time to search online.
 When it comes to programming, the internet is filled with solutions that may or may not work.
 Some information will be out of date as well.
 This means that it may take multiple attempts to find the solution you need.
 When looking for a problem we have a couple of tips: